 3 years and a half.
-This is the time it took me to finally acquire my very first dry suit.
-Here is the story of my successful/unsuccessful trials and my tips to choose yours.
+This is the time it took me to finally acquire my very first drysuit.
+Here is the story of my successful/unsuccessful trials of my early years of drysuit diving and my tips to choose yours.
 Every time I jumped in the water wearing a new one it was full of learning toward one goal: feeling good underwater whatever extreme cold conditions I could face.

 The body shape issue

 We are all different.
 Even if you are far from my description, a rather petite woman with thin neck and wrists, we may face the same issue: our body is not average.
 Then when it comes to a dry suit, it is a one-piece suit from the feet to the neck which is supposed to be both adapted to your shoe size, your height, and your body shape.
 In my case I’m 1m68 / 5ft6in, my shoe size is rather large – 40/7 – and I have thin wrists and neck… not easy, especially at critical locations that are the neck and wrists seals, where water can penetrate.
 The one solution if you want to avoid the overpriced tailor-made dry suits: trying as many as possible.

 In countries where a dry suit is an obvious choice to go diving, renting one is reasonably priced.
 In the UK, renting a dry suit is possible for less than £20, which is not expensive compared to the 80€ I was sometimes asked in France.
 You can also find dive shops equipped with trial pools which are a good option but never as good as trying in real conditions.